A CAMERA BANDWAGON

 EXTRA REVENUE

-With the cameras now fully in place, there are many observers with mixed feelings amongst about traffic cameras and questions are now being raised about as to whether they have made the roads safer or more dangerous.
+With traffic cameras now fully in place, there are many observers with mixed feelings.
+Questions are now being raised as to whether they have made the roads safer or more dangerous.
 Questions have also arisen as to where the revenue generated by these excessive fines ends up.Â

 VANDALISM

-In addition to the bad sentiment that the cameras have created amongst drivers, the new traffic controlling regime has also contributed to a rise in vandalism.
-Witnesses have stated that they have seen groups of hooded vandals not only destroying cameras, but also climbing up them and spray painting over traffic camera lenses. Â
+The general bad sentiment toward cameras has also contributed to a rise in vandalism.
+Witnesses have stated that they have seen groups of hooded vandals destroying cameras.
+These individuals have also, on several occasions scaled traffic cameras, spray painting over their lenses. Â

 Speeding violations